Updated February 24th, 2019.

 Things to do in Salento

 In seemingly indiscrete entrances lies one of Colombia’s best games!
 You’re going to have to ask around to find a ‘cancha de tejo” but the hunt is well worth the reward.
 The idea of the game is to throw rocks at a target laden with gunpowder.
 If your aim is good, expect both points and instant fame as the room is filled with the crackle of success.
 Something you must try for yourself in order to understand!

-How to get there
+How to get to Salento

-- From Bogota: Salento is located South West of Colombia’s capital city, Bogota.
+From Bogota – Salento is located South West of Colombia’s capital city, Bogota.
 To get to town you will need to first take a bus to Armenia, approx. 8 hours, once in Armenia hop on a minibus which will get you to Salento in about ½ an hour.

-- From Medellin: Buses also run from Medellin to Armenia, this trip takes around 5 hours.
+From Medellín – Buses also run from Medellín to Armenia, this trip takes around 5 hours.
 Once in Armenia take the minibus to Salento.

-Where to go next
+Where to go next?

-Manizales: This large town within the Zona Cafeteria is best known for its booming university scene.
+Manizales: This large town within the Zona Cafetería is best known for its booming university scene.
 Head here for great hiking opportunities, a fresh nightlife, and a range of adventure tour operators.

-- Medellin: Colombia’s modern, progressive, and entertaining city of Antioquia is simply one of the most friendly cosmopolitan centers of the world.
+Medellín: Colombia’s modern, progressive, and entertaining city of Antioquia is simply one of the most friendly cosmopolitan centers of the world.
 Don’t miss out on a visit here!